Get the latest updates on every aspect of the pandemic.

 This policy for diagnostic and antibody testing applies to Commercial, Medicare and Medicaid plans.2

+Yes.
 Prior to COVID-19, testing for infectious diseases were included in the rate for surgical procedures and that policy will continue during the COVID-19 pandemic.
-Cost to the member will be determined by each individual health plan.

-An order from an authorized health care professional is required for covered COVID-19 tests for Aetna Commercial and Medicare plans.
+Aetna follows FDA guidelines and other applicable regulations regarding the ordering of a test.
 An order can often take place as part of being tested at a COVID-19 drive-through test site or purchasing a direct-to-consumer/home-based test.

 Routine testing for influenza, strep, and other respiratory infections without a COVID-19 test will be covered subject to applicable cost sharing under the member’s plan.